In today’s modern world, some people may wonder why buying a point-and-shoot camera is worthwhile.

 They’re also more portable and inconspicuous than many larger cameras, since you’re not dealing with the bulk that comes from additional lenses.

-We’ve put together a list of our top picks for advanced point-and-shoot cameras.
+We’ve put together a list of our top picks for advanced aim-and-shoot cameras.

 This camera has the capacity to record video, along with a versatile zoom lens.
 You can take detailed still shots by using the 20.1 MP sensor to shoot up to 8 frames per second.
 Videos are recorded in full 1080P HD.